The Biblical Dietary Laws Are Primarily About Holiness NOT Just Health!

 What is the chief attribute of Yehovah Elohim?
 It is holiness, for this is what Scripture revealed that the spirit beings in his heavenly throne room are chanting day and night.

-In the year that King Uzziah died, I saw the Lord sitting on a throne, high and lifted up, and the train of His robe filled the temple.
+In the year that King Uzziah died, I saw the Lord sitting on a throne, high and lifted up, and the train of His filled the temple.
 Above it stood seraphim; each one had six wings: with two he covered his face, with two he covered his feet, and with two he flew.
-And one cried to another and said: “Holy, holy, holy is the YHVH of hosts; The whole earth is full of His glory!”
+And one cried to another and said: “Holy, holy, holy is the YHVH of hosts; The whole earth full of His glory!”
 (Isa 6:1–3)

 The four living creatures, each having six wings, were full of eyes around and within.
 And they do not rest day or night, saying: “Holy, holy, holy, YHVH Elohim Almighty, Who was and is and is to come!”
 (Rev 4:8)

 What is holiness?
 The Bible defines it is as those things, people, times and practices that YHVH himself has determined are to be set apart or are above or are transcendent.
 Set apart from or transcendent above what?
 From those things that are mundane or earthly, defiled or polluted by sin or by that which is unholy and ungodly.

 Why is it important to know that the chief character attribute of Elohim is holiness?
 Because he wants his children to be holy as he is holy (Lev 11:44, 45).
 Why is this?
 Because he wants to spend eternity with his redeemed and glorified children, for without holiness no one will see Elohim (Heb 12:14).
 It’s really that simple!
 Therefore, it’s important that his children learn now the difference between what YHVH considers to be the holy and the profane (Lev 11:47), so we can hang out with him in his holy presence for eternity.